JRegimbal/CanHaptics501/labs/lab4.md

 that there is a trade-off between getting close to the target when the center of the circle moves and then closely following the circular path.

+One issue I observed with the circular path is that near the top left of the circle the Haply would struggle to render a smooth curve and instead move the end effector in a line.
+I'm curious if this is a result of friction or an effect of the PID parameters, and will investigate this later.

 ### Holding the End Effector

 Holding the end effector essentially adds a dampening force to the system.
 While the proportional force needs to